snow-QingYang/Learning-notes/Weekly report 06.18.2024.md

 ![[Pasted image 20240619003346.png]]
 ## Theoretical Analysis of Contrasive learning

 In this paper, a theoretical framework is established to study contrastive learning under **the linear representation setting**.
-Under this framework, a theoretical analysis on the spiked covariance model and theoretically justify why contrastive learning outperforms standard autoencoders and generative adversarial networks (GANs) contrastive learning is able to remove more noise by constructing contrastive samples via augmentations.
+They provide a theoretical analysis on the **spiked covariance model** and theoretically justify why contrastive learning outperforms standard autoencoders and generative adversarial networks (GANs) contrastive learning is able to remove more noise by constructing contrastive samples via augmentations.